velartrill/velartrill.github.io/orig/kestrel.md

 The soldier gives me a sullen glance as I step inside the cold, dark, imposing stone room.
 He follows it with another glance, eyes widening, and then he springs to his feet, standing to attention as best his restraints will allow.
 "Comman— General!" he blurts, awestruck, voice brimming with disbelief and joy.

-I've never seen this man before in my life, but he recognizes me instantly, and apparently reveres me.
+I've never seen this man before in my life, but he recognizes me instantly, despite my best efforts, and apparently reveres me.
 I'm never going to get used to being the postergirl for Wagbeak's planetary propaganda grid.

 As I come to a halt, I look him up and down.
-"Soldier, where in *ash* is your shirt?"
+"Soldier, where in the Star-Mother's *sanctum* is your shirt?"

 He reddens.
 "I— I apologize, ma'am," he stutters.
 "They haven't given it back since…"

 It's clear enough what's been done to him.
 I grit my teeth.
 There's a chair for an interrogator to sit in, but I remain standing for the moment, arms folded, greatcoat flapping about my heels.
 I changed out my bloody old army drabs for a custom-made coat of sleek black leather not long after the Gala; Wagbeak immediately complained that it made me look less like a war hero and more like one of the Empress' inquisitors.
 That felt appropriate, after a fashion.
 Irritating her usually does.

-"For the record," I tell him drily, "I find 'Battallion Commander' the more flattering of the titles.
+"For the record," I tell him drily, "I find B.C. the more flattering of the titles.
 It is the one I *earned,* after all."

 He smiles, an odd expression on a half-naked man with that many bruises and wounds.
 "Understood, commander!
 Thank Shuharva you've come, ma'am.
 I was beginning to think I was done for—"